|Saturday, September 26 at 11 a.m. & 1 p.m.|

+Join Warren Leach, garden designer and landscape horticulturist for a tour of the gardens at Tranquil Lake Nursery with a focus on plants that excel in the Late Season and into the winter.
 There are numerous trees, shrubs, vines, perennials, grasses and even annuals that come into their own in the fall, providing gorgeous bloom, color, structure and seed heads that ignite the autumn borders.
 These mature borders can provide some of the most breathtaking moments in the gardening season.
-Warren Leach, landscape horticulturist and co-owner of Tranquil Lake Nursery will explore a diverse selection of perennials, grasses, vines, shrubs and trees with foliage and distinctive flowers that will add to the sunny or shady border through the fall.
-He will also offer design tips to help you make pleasing plant combinations using complementary foliage and flower color for a long season of garden interest.
+Warren Leach, landscape horticulturist and co-owner of Tranquil Lake Nursery will take you on a walking tour of the gardens to explore a diverse selection of uncommon and lesser known late season beauties that will spice up your borders adding late-season blooms, fall foliage effect, colorful twigs and attractive fruit to brighten the fall and winter landscape.
+He will also offer design suggestions for combining these plants into your borders and protecting them for the winter ahead.